RiosITP/TDphyscomp/index.md

 ## Resources and References
 Most of these examples draw from pre exsiting resources and stand on the work of many open source resources, pre existing examples, libraries, curricula, as well as numerous colleages and friends.
-Special thank you to the Physical Computing team at ITP/IMA NYU, Tom Igoe's countless examples, and the Immersive Interactive HQ team and contributors.
+Special thank you to the Physical Computing team at ITP/IMA NYU, Tom Igoe, and the Immersive Interactive HQ team and contributors.
 Please see the [Resources and References](https://riositp.github.io/TDphyscomp/resources) page for a more complete list of resources and refereneces.

 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/
 [GitHub Pages]: https://docs.github.com/en/pages